AliciaUwaifo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-groups - print all the groups the current user is part of chown - change the owner of a file touch - to create an empty file
+groups - print all the groups the current user is part of chown - change the owner of a file touch - to create an empty file chmod - add permission to the owner of the file